 The size and location of cancer will largely determine the signs and symptoms experienced.
 You can treat cancer better if it’s discovered and diagnosed early.
 Your doctor can perform early detection tests to diagnose cancer before symptoms start.
 If you have a family history of cancer, you should make appointments for check-ups and specific tests.

 Below are some 7 warning signs of cancer.
 If you’re experiencing any of these symptoms for more than a few weeks or have gotten worse, contact your physician immediately.

 Unexplained weight loss is characterized by a dramatic amount of weight loss without the person changing their lifestyle.
 Typically, losing 10 pounds or more with no change in lifestyle is a sign of extreme weight loss and should spur a talk with your physician.
 Unexplained weight loss is associated with cancers of the esophagus, stomach, lung, or pancreas.

-A fever is a common symptom in many illnesses.
-However, fevers associated with cancer often occur after it has spread to other parts of the body.
+A fever is a common symptom of many illnesses.
+However, fevers associated with cancer often occur after they spread to other body parts.
 Some other common signs that a fever may be associated with cancer are if the onset of a fever happens mostly at night, you experience night sweats, and you don’t have any other signs of infection.
 Generally, all cancer patients will have a fever at some point as the tumor affects the immune system.